brutella/dnssd/README.md

 #### Create a mDNS responder

-The following code creates a service with name "My Website._http._tcp.local." for the host "My Computer" which has the IP "192.168.0.123" on port "12345".
+The following code creates a service with name "My Website._http._tcp.local." for the host "My Computer" which has all IPs from network interface "eth0".
 The service is added to a responder.

 ```go
 import (